 Shell-Weiss, Melanie.
 Coming to Miami: A Social History.
 Gainesville, FL: University Press of Florida, 2009.

 Susie, Debra Anne.
 In the Way of Our Grandmothers: A Cultural View of Twentieth-Century Midwifery in Florida.
 Athens, GA: The University of Georgia Press, 1988.

 Vance, Linda Darlene Moore.
 May Mann Jennings, Florida’s Genteel Activist.
-Gainesville, Fla.: University of Florida Press, 1980.
+Gainesville, FL: University of Florida Press, 1980.

 Williams, Emma F., ed.
 Pioneer Women Teachers in Florida.
-Tallahassee, Fla.: Mu State Division, Delta Kappa Gamma Society International, 1953.
+Tallahassee, FL: Mu State, Delta Kappa Gamma Society, International, 1953.